josephokwuchukwu/Sales_Data/README.md

-# 🏪 KUJA Shop Data Warehouse
+# 🏪 Juka Shop Data Warehouse

 A complete **Sales Data Warehouse** built on **Snowflake** for retail analytics and business intelligence.